 Pokemon: Interesting Facts

-Pokémon is a big deal all around the world.
-It was started in the 1990s by Satoshi Tajiri and Ken Sugimori.
-What began with video games grew into card games, TV shows, movies, and all sorts of things to buy, loved by millions.
+Pokémon is a global phenomenon created in the 1990s by Satoshi Tajiri and Ken Sugimori.
+It started with video games and has since expanded into card games, TV shows, movies, and a wide range of merchandise, captivating millions worldwide.

-8. TV Show: A Pokémon TV show started in 1997.
-It’s about a boy named Ash and his Pokémon, Pikachu.
-They go on adventures because Ash wants to be a Pokémon Master.
+- TV Show: The animated series, which began in 1997, follows a boy named Ash and his Pikachu as they embark on adventures to become a Pokémon Master.

 Font and Colors